rsata/rsata.github.io/blog/index.md

 title: Blog
 ---

-#### A place where I'll write every now and then about projects, travels and other things that cross my mind.
+### A place where I'll write every now and then about projects, travels and other things that cross my mind.

+#### I was in Senegal last semester: [http://reidsata.blogspot.com/](http://reidsata.blogspot.com/)

 <div>
 {% for post in site.categories.blog %}